Anyor man charged with negligent use of firearm

 Horry County police responded to Canterbury Drive in Myrtle Beach on Saturday evening in reference to property damage that looked like bullet holes.

-Police say 21-year-old Nikolai Ryder Zaitsev, when questioned, told police he shot his gun earlier in the night.
+Police say 21-year-old Nikolai Ryder Zaitsev, when questioned, told them he shot his gun earlier in the night.
 Police say he seemed to be very worried and shaken up.

 A complainant stated she was out and when she returned home, she noticed bullet holes in the wall.
 She said she left home around 7:45 p.m. and returned at 9:30 p.m., where she found pellets of brass on her kitchen table and floor.

-When police went to Zaitsev’s home, he showed the police the hole from the gunshot, where he was cleaning his gun when it went off.
+When police interviewed Zaitsev, he showed them the hole from the gunshot near where he was cleaning his gun when it went off.
 Police then found the gun and ammunition in his bedroom and cleared it to make the home safe.